mooseyscountrygarden.com » Garden Tour« Jelly Bean Garden | Septic Tank Garden »

 Middle Garden Tour

-Middle Garden is an undisciplined riot of plantings, from Pittosporums and Rhododendrons to a free spirited Golden Hop which was intended to cover a tree stump.
-Daffodils, pansies, lupins and euphorbias fill the spaces between the flaxes and cordylines.
+Middle Garden is an undisciplined riot of plantings, from Pittosporums and Rhododendrons to a free spirited Golden Hop which was intended to only cover a tree stump.
+Oops.
+Daffodils, pansies, lupins and euphorbias edge the paths, squashed in between large Phormiums (flaxes) and Cordylines.

-In the year 2000 Middle Garden was 'Under Construction'.
+In the year 2000 Middle Garden, one of my waterside gardens, was definitely 'Under Construction'.
 It had a mind of its own, and kept expanding.
 I'd always think I'd got it right, then it would be dug out a little more here, a bit further there...

 Shrubs and SpikesShrubs and Spikes...

-Spikes of Cordylines and New Zealand flaxes combine wth the delicate leaves of variegated Pittosporums to give Middle Garden its essential look.
-It's a shrubby garden, where paths get crowded out in summer.
+Spikes of Cordylines and New Zealand Phormiums combine with the delicate leaves of variegated Pittosporums to give Middle Garden its essential look.
+It's a classic shrubby and spiky New Zealand garden.

-Some Gunnera seedlings made their home in Middle Garden by the water's edge.
-How cute they were when small - and how nice that they'd done all the planning and planting for me!
-Oops - from little seedlings mighty Gunnera do grow...
+Some Gunnera seedlings have made their home in Middle Garden by the water's edge.
+How cute they were when small - and they'd done all the planning and planting for me!
+And such stylish waterside plants, too.
+Oops...
+From little seedlings mighty Gunnera do grow.

 Duck Lawn ShrubsDuck Lawn Shrubs...